ska-sa/aiokatcp/doc/server/tutorial.rst

-To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, subclass :class:`.AggregateSensor`, and implement :func:`.~AggregateSensor.update_aggregate` to compute the sensor reading from changes in sensor values.
+To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, subclass :class:`.AggregateSensor`, and implement :func:`.!update_aggregate` to compute the sensor reading from changes in sensor values.
 In order to avoid circular references, a :func:`!filter_aggregate` method is provided which excludes the aggregate sensor itself from operations that happen